What is Food?

 Resistant starch is just ONE of the elements that comprise dietary fibre.
 Dietary fibre is all the components of plant food that pass through the stomach and small intestine undigested.

-Animal proteins only have the upper hand on the number of amino acids present.
-Animal sources are said to be the best proteins because they have a complete set of amino acids.
+The best proteins are said to come from animal sources because they have a complete set of amino acids.

-Plants are regarded as not only a source of protein but also an excellent source of vitamins, minerals, fibres and antioxidants that no animal source can match.
+Plants however, are regarded as not only a source of protein, but also an excellent source of vitamins, minerals, fibres and antioxidants.